tekila12/Steam/README.md

 - Search funcionality
 - SlideShow with thumbnail included
-- There is a 'Payment funcionality' which was created by passing state through React-Router
+- There is a 'Payment funcionality' which was created by passing state through React-Router Here is the deployed version of the app